SayWhatHearing/sycle-appointments-api-plugin/README.md

 ### [syclebooking]

 Paramaters:
-clinic_id - optional.
+id - optional.
 If this is not parsed, the shortcode will look for the post meta value sycle_clinic_id on the current page and use that if found.
 If not, an error is shown.

+Example: [syclebooking id="2803-9506"]

+Notes: The id parameter is optional.
+If an id parameter is included, then that will be used.

+If there is no id= paramater, the plugin looks to see if the clinic id is passed via $_POST['sycle_clinic_id'].

+If there is no id= paramater or passed via POST, final step is to look up the "sycle_clinic_id" meta value for the current page the shortcode is on.

+If none of the 3 methods to look up the clinic id is succesfull, an error will be displayed.
+Only for admins, regular users just have an empty output.

 ## Code
 There are built in actions - e.g.